-Wake Forest University and North Carolina State law require that all new, transfer, readmit, unclassified, or visiting students, except those with a valid exemption, submit certification of certain immunizations PRIOR TO REGISTRATION.
+Wake Forest University and North Carolina State law require that all new, transfer, readmit, unclassified, or visiting students, except those with a valid exemption, submit certification of certain immunizations PRIOR TO REGISTRA-TION.
 Documentation should be on or attached to the completed immunization form provided by the Medical Center Employee Health Services.
 Acceptable documentation is (1) the signature of the appropriate official(s) having custody of the immunization records, such as a physician or county health department official, or (2) a certificate from the student's former school containing the approved dates of immunizations, or (3) photocopies of the original records.

-Tetanus and Diphtheria (Td) or Tetatnus/ Diphtheria/Pertussis (Tdap).
+- Tetanus and Diphtheria (Td) or Tetatnus/Diphtheria/Pertussis (Tdap).
 Students must document a booster less than ten years old.
-Tdap preferred.

-Rubeola (Measles).
+Tdap preferred. - Rubeola (Measles).
 Students must document two doses of live virus measles vaccine, given at least thirty days apart, on or after their first birthday (after 3/21/63).
-If they were born prior to 1/1/57, they must have documentation of a titer indicating that they are immune, or documentation of vaccinations with live virus vaccine.

-Rubella (German Measles).
+If they were born prior to 1/1/57, they must have documentation of a titer indicating that they are immune, or documentation of vaccinations with live virus vaccine. - Rubella (German Measles).
 Students must document that they have had one dose of live virus vaccine on or after their first birthday (after 6/9/69), or they must have documentation of a titer indicating they are immune.
-History of the disease is not acceptable.
+History of the disease is not acceptable. - Mumps.

-Mumps.
 Students must document that they have had two doses of live virus mumps vaccine on or after their first birthday (after 12/28/67), or provide documentation of a blood test (Mumps IGG) proving immunity.

-PPD Tuberculin Skin Test.
-The test is required; a tine test will not be accepted.
-The test must have been done after March of this current year.
-If the student is known to be tuberculin-positive or if the test result is positive, attach record of treatment and chest x-ray results.
-If the test result is positive, attach record of TST reading with mm value, any treatment received, and chest x-ray report within past 3 years.

-Hepatitis B. A three-dose series of the vaccine with a confirmatory positive titer is recommended (not required).

-Varicella Titer.
-A varicella titer result is required-without exception.
+- PPD Tuberculin Skin Test.
+Documentation of a TB skin test less than 12 months is required; a tine test will not be accepted.
+If the student is known to be tuberculin-positive or if the test result is positive, attach record of TST reading with mm value, any treatment received, and chest x-ray report within past 3 years. - Hepatitis B. A three-dose series of the vaccine with a confirmatory positive titer is recommended (not required). - Varicella Titer.
+A varicella titer result is required without exception.